 Start planning your next getaway to one of the best cruise destinations in January.

 Unwind on the powdery white beaches of Aruba while watching sunlight sparkle on the brilliant blue ocean.
-Discover the vibrant marine life under the sea on sailing and scuba excursions, or board a submarine and see coral fields, shipwrecks, vibrantly colored fish, and sea sponges up close.
+Discover the vibrant marine life on sailing and scuba excursions, or board a submarine and see coral fields, shipwrecks, vibrantly colored fish, and sea sponges up close.

-Commune with Aruba’s wildlife on a visit to a butterfly farm or a donkey sanctuary, or tour the island on horseback.
+Commune with Aruba’s wildlife on a visit to the butterfly farm, or tour the island on horseback.
 Indulge in retail therapy in Oranjestad, Aruba’s capital, and delight in local cuisine that blends Dutch, Portuguese, and Spanish influences.

-Getting up close to the island’s marine life is one of the best things to do in Bonaire.
-A national marine park surrounds the island, making it one of the most spectacular diving spots in the Caribbean—and one of the most eco-conscious, too.
+A national marine park surrounds the island of Bonaire, making it one of the most spectacular diving spots in the Caribbean—and one of the most eco-conscious, too.
 Paddle a glass-bottom kayak for a scenic look above and below the water, or catch a water taxi to the uninhabited Klein Bonaire to swim, sunbathe and snorkel in a pristine paradise.

 On a January cruise, pick any one of Curacao’s 38 beaches and enjoy stunning views, pristine stretches of white sand, and conveniently located bars and restaurants.
 Take time to stroll Willemstad, the island’s capital and a UNESCO World Heritage Site, with its colorful colonial buildings and European ambiance.